Private equity firm CD&R offers to buy rest of Cornerstone Building Brands - NewsBreak

 Private equity firm CD&R offers to buy rest of Cornerstone Building Brands

-Feb 14 (Reuters) - Cornerstone Building Brands Inc (CNR.N) said on Monday that private equity group Clayton, Dubilier & Rice (CD&R) had proposed to acquire the rest of the building products maker for $24.65 per share in cash.
+(Reuters) - Cornerstone Building Brands Inc said on Monday that private equity group Clayton, Dubilier & Rice (CD&R) had proposed to acquire the rest of the building products maker for $24.65 per share in cash.

 The offer by CD&R, which currently owns about 49% of Cornerstone’s common stock, represents a premium of about 34% to the stock’s last close on Friday.